paulsonkantony/avrpong-hackaday/README.md

 # avrpong-hackaday
 Final project of the AVR Architecture Course - HackadayU

+### Project Requirements

+Create a PONG game.
+The game has three elements: user paddle, ball, and the computer's paddle.
+The ball should bounce when it hits the paddle.
+If the ball misses the paddle, the game is over.
+The user's paddle is controlled by two pushbuttons, and the computer's paddle is controlled automatically by your code.

+The game has to be written entirely in AVR assembly, without relying on any of Arduino's built-in library functions.

 ### source
 Contains the .ino and assembly file used in the project